Best of the Isle of Man

 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
 There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
 Challenger holidays require a high level of fitness and stamina.

 Enjoy cliff top walking, quaint seaside villages, high peaks and sandy beaches following the best of the Raad ny Foillan or Way of the Gull.
+Enjoy spectacular sections including Port St Mary to Port Erin.
+Visit Castletown and Peel and enjoy dramatic cliff coastal scenery.
+Optional trip up the highest mountain Snaefell either by foot or train.

 The Ascot Hotel is a warm, friendly and contemporary hotel which enjoys a fantastic location just 100 yards off Douglas Sea Front and Promenade.